kube-tarian/sigrun/SPEC.md

 ## How?
 For a consumer to allow images into their cluster, they will have to specifically add them to the list of allowed images along with a method to verify them.
-This is done by parsing the "sigrun-config.json" file which is created by a producer.
+This is done by parsing the config file of a sigrun repo which was created by a producer.

-The "sigrun-config.json" file contains a list of images container registry paths, along with a way to verify these images.
+The config file contains a list of images container registry paths, along with a way to verify those images.

+The config file will be named "sigrun-config.json" in a sigrun repo.

 All tasks related to sigrun are managed by the sigrun CLI command which can be installed by referring to the repository readme.

 ### Basic flow

+1. The producer creates a sigrun repo using the "kubectl sigrun init" command inside a folder, the command creates a config file and a directory to store the update chain (will cover this in a later section).
-1. The producer creates a "sigrun-config.json" and ".sigrun" folder using the "kubectl sigrun init" command.
-The producer is asked to enter all the images and the information needed to sign and verify images.
+The producer is asked to enter all the images and the information needed to sign and verify images while running this command.

 2. The consumer initializes their cluster to verify container images using "kubectl sigrun init cluster" command which will add a policy agent to the cluster such as kyverno or opa.
 The policy agent will be used to verify the images.

-3. The consumer adds the list of allowed images from the producer by parsing the "sigrun-config.json" file created by the producer using the "kubectl sigrun add 'link to sigrun-config.json'" command.
+3. The consumer adds the list of allowed images from the producer by parsing the config file of the sigrun repo created by the producer using the "kubectl sigrun add 'link to sigrun repo'" command.
 This command will create a policy which will add the images and a way to verify each image(pubkey/cert).

 4. The consumer try to pull an image from the producer and fails since the producer has not signed his images.